Real-Time Bidding (RTB)

 float

-Minimum bid in CPM (default 0)
+Minimum bid for this impression in CPM (default 0)

 pmp